 Friday 24 March – An exhibition organised by the swiss curator Hans Ulrich Obrist.
-An international collection of artists provides the opportunity to touch, use, buy or take away objects at the exhibition.
+An international collection of artists provides the opportunity to touch, use, buy or take away objects

 Friday 28th April – Exhibition by Julie O’Reilly looking at the theme of light and shadow using sequential sketches.
 Until 25 May.